uf-mil/mil/docs/development/python_style.md

 Additionally, this guide is not meant to be permanent!
 If you have a suggestion, feel free to bring it up and change the guide!
 Have fun!

+### The Power to Change Things

+Before we dive into the Python, a brief word about our code and your ability to change things.

+These guidelines are not a hard rule.
+These guidelines are not permanent, nor should they be.
+These guidelines were not created by anyone smarter than you.

+Therefore, you always have the power to change them.
+Likewise, if you see code that breaks these guidelines, feel free to change it.
+If you have suggestions for the guidelines, you should suggest them.

+Your innovation and willingness to break and bend the rules that currently exists is what can keep our code powerful, clean, and beautiful.

 ### Features
 This section explains how to use several of Python's features to your advantage.